peter-matrai/Sim_Matrai/README.md

 1. First you need to determine a **base directory** on your own computer and **download the 4 files** to this directory from this Github repository (Base_parameters.R, Sim_Cont_Many.R, Sim_Cont_Results.Rmd, PI_Sim_Matrai.Rproj)
 2. You need to have a very specific folder system in your base directory, which you can create one of the two following ways:
-    * If you would like to generate 'input data' (simulated meta-analyses with the predifined settings) and compute the PI limits of the tested methods, first you need to create the following folder system in your base directory, **manually**:
+    * If you would like to generate 'input data' (simulated meta-analyses with the predifined settings), compute the PI limits of the tested methods, and visualize the results, first you need to create the following folder system in your base directory, **manually**:
       - create a folder named **RE_distributions** with 6 empty folders in it with the following names:
         - **Normal**
         - **Uniform**